mwhittaker/papers/papers/diaconu2013hekaton.md

 # [Hekaton: SQL Server's Memory-Optimized OLTP Engine (2013)](https://scholar.google.com/scholar?cluster=14161764654889427045)
 Hekaton is a fast in-memory OLTP engine integrated with Microsoft SQL Server.
-Hekaton accesses data via lock-free indexes and compiled stored procedures.
+Hekaton accesses data via latch-free indexes and compiled stored procedures.
 Hekaton also implements optimistic multiversion concurrency control as well as parallel recovery and garbage collection procedures.

+## Overview
+Hekaton is not a stand-alone database.
+Rather, it is an OLTP engine embedded within Microsoft SQL Server.
+Users can specify which tables they want to be Hekaton tables (which are stored in memory) and which tables they want to be normal SQL Server tables (which are stored on disk).
+Queries can be issued against both Hekaton and SQL Server tables, but stored procedures which only reference Hekaton tables can be compiled and optimized.

 ## Design Considerations
 1. **Optimize indexes for main memory.** Hekaton uses lock-free hash indexes